aliev98/Webbutveckling_tenta1_Ali_Aliev/README.md

 2. Installing packages

 After cloning the project you need to install all the packages needed for the project.
+In visual studio code, open up the terminal window and type this command.

 ```shell
      npm install